EricMFink/PRcasebook/_pages/Part2.md

 <div markdown="block" class="casebook-epigraph">

-_This is the end, beautiful friend.
-This is the end, my only friend, the end._[1]
+> This is the end, beautiful friend.
+This is the end, my only friend, the end.

 — The Doors, _The End_ (1967).